-Calcium is an essential mineral with several important functions throughout the body.
-It plays a role in keeping teeth healthy, regulating muscle contractions, and releasing hormones.
-It’s also the most important mineral for maintaining healthy bones.
+Calcium is an essential mineral with several functions throughout the body.
+It keeps teeth healthy, regulates muscle contractions, and releases hormones.
+It’s also the most important mineral for healthy bones.

 As a result, not getting enough calcium can place you at a higher risk of developing conditions like osteoporosis.

-With this in mind, we’ll be covering everything you need to know about calcium, including how much you need and what the best sources are.
+That said, we’ll cover everything you should know about calcium, including how much you need and what the best sources are.

 What is calcium?

-While calcium is most commonly associated with healthy bones, this isn’t its only role.
-For example, it’s needed to circulate blood, contract muscles, and maintain effective communication between the brain and other parts of the body, such as the heart.
+While it’s most commonly associated with healthy bones, this isn’t its only role.
+For example, calcium is needed to circulate blood, contract muscles, and maintain communication between the brain and other parts of the body, such as the heart.

-Our bodies don’t produce calcium, so we have to get it through our diet.
-This becomes more important with age because calcium levels naturally decline as we get older.
+Our bodies don’t produce this mineral, so we have to get it through our diet – something which becomes more important with age as calcium levels naturally decline.

-It’s also important that we prioritise our vitamin D intake, because, without it, the body can’t absorb calcium properly.
-This means that we can’t fully benefit from a calcium-rich diet if our vitamin D levels are low.
+It’s also helpful to prioritise our vitamin D intake, because, without it, the body can’t absorb calcium properly.
+This means we can’t fully benefit from a calcium-rich diet if our vitamin D levels are low.

 What are the health benefits and functions of calcium?